Since the first time I learned about Len Foote Hike Inn, I wanted to go. I had no idea I’d live my dream at the height of fall — but we did it.

 In no time the breakfast bell rang.
 WOW.
 Bacon, grits, eggs, and peach spoon bread!
 It was a great way to prep for the hike back out.
 Here are the boys waiting for breakfast.

-We did a little more playing and exploring after breakfast, but the rain started to fall.
+After breakfast, we did a little more playing and exploring, but the rain started to fall.
 I knew we had a long hike ahead of us.
 Luckily some guests offered us plastic bags as covering since I was unprepared.
 The hike out only took us 4 hours, even with the rain.
 It felt much easier.